 - Basketball (boys and girls)

 - Cheerleading

-- Swimming
+- Swimming (boys and girls)

-- Wrestling
+- Wrestling (boys and girls)

 Spring Sports:

 - Tennis (boys)

 - Baseball

 - Softball

 - Track and Field (boys and girls)

 ALMA MATER

 On the shores of Susquehanna

 Alma Mater stands,

 Proud of glories and traditions

 That have blessed this land.

 Through the future years oncoming,

 Goes this student band.

 Alma Mater leads us forward

 With her guiding hand.